-I'm new to the planning commission.
-One member keeps talking about making our community more livable, and I'm embarrrassed to say I don't know what he means.
+Visitor question: I'm new to the planning commission.
+One member keeps talking about making our community more livable, and I'm embarrassed to say I don't know what he means.
 Can you help?

 Yes.
 Livable communities has become a standard part of the planning jargon and community dialogue within the last few years.